-Text that looks like this Means this "fieldname" A field in the document template.
-In Word it is a mail merge field.
-In OpenOffice / LibreOffice Writer it is an input field. docmosis.### A code instruction: either an individual line, or part of a complete module. Ç A symbol to show that the line of code has wrapped due to the space restrictions on the page.
+Text that looks like this Means this < <fieldname>></fieldname> A field in the document template that will be replaced with data docmosis.### A code instruction: either an individual line, or part of a complete module.
+C, A symbol to show that the line of code has wrapped due to the space restrictions on the page.
 You should remove this symbol from your code if you copy and paste code snippets from this document.
 An indicator to signify that the preceding sequence of code instructions will execute incrementally until there is no more data in the data provider. template.doc A file name, a file extension or a Web site address.